vivekvasu/githubconnector/table.md

+# This is a document created for table

 | Syntax      | Description | Syntax      | Description |
 | ----------- | ----------- |----------- | ----------- |
 | Header      | Title       | Header      | Title       |